idrsolutions/JDeli-ImageIO_Plugin/README.md

 ---

-This plugin extends ImageIO with support for new Image File Formats (AVIF, HEIC, JPEG-XL, WEBP), processing functions and better support for common formats (BMP, JPEG, JPEG 2000, PNG, TIFF) in native Java.
+This plugin extends ImageIO with support for new Image File Formats (AVIF, HEIC, JPEG-XL, WEBP), and better support for common formats (BMP, JPEG, JPEG 2000, PNG, TIFF) in native Java.
 Requires a JDeli licence.
 Find out more details [here](https://www.idrsolutions.com/jdeli/).

 # Installation